-We all have a tendency to slip into denial as a coping mechanism.
+We all tend to slip into denial as a coping mechanism.
 Facing reality is gruelling work.
 It can often be draining and emotionally wrenching.
-But once you’re prepared to confront your reality then you have a solid platform from which to build from.
+But once you’re prepared to confront reality, then you have a robust platform from which to build from.

 Creating purpose is the way resilient people build bridges from their current state reality to a compelling future state.
 The moment you create the bridge – the link between your personal goals, business goals, and what you do daily during work – self-motivation takes hold.
 This is the defining moment you change from someone with a job to someone with a purpose.

 Your resilience will naturally kick in when your purpose is challenged or under threat.

 One word, bouncebackability.

 Yes, you read that correctly it is a real word, albeit a recent addition to the English dictionary.

 Its official definition is; the ability to be successful after a period of failure.

-It was first coined by ex-footballer Iain Dowie, when he was manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.
+It was first coined by ex-footballer Iain Dowie when he was the manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.

 Behind any great success is years of dedication, trial and error, mistakes, successes and setbacks.
-Achievers don’t always get it right, and yes, in some situations they might actually fail (or what others perceive as failure).
+Achievers don’t always get it right, and yes, in some situations, they might fail (or what others perceive as failure).

 I know in my life, I have experienced stunning successes and some fantastic failures.
 But I view the failures as learning opportunities, stepping-stones to the ultimate goal.
 And remember, if plan A doesn’t work, then the great news is there are 25 more letters in the alphabet.